M.A. in Applied Linguistics

 - it adopts a functional approach to the description, analysis and teaching of language;

-- it contains a strong empirical component and provides students with opportunities for data collection, analysis and interpretation;
+- it contains a strong empirical component and provides students with opportunities for data collection, analysis and interpretation; and

 - it frames teaching, learning and investigation of language within the Hong Kong, China and global contexts.